tredoe/wizard/README.md

 ## Licensing

 ***Copyright 2010  The "GoWizard" Authors***
-See file AUTHORS and CONTRIBUTORS (if any).
+See file AUTHORS and CONTRIBUTORS.

 Licensed under **BSD-2 Clause license**.
 See file LICENSE.